dolphinsmalltalk/Dolphin/README.md

 If you want to submit changes, you will need to create your own fork and clone that instead.
 You will not be able to push directly to the main Dolphin repo.

-No further changes will (normally) be accepted into the DolphinVM repo for versions of Dolphin from 7.1, although it remains open for bug fixes to 7.0.
-If you wish to contribute to the 7.1 VM, please make and commit your VM changes in this main Dolphin repo and submit a PR here.
+If you wish to contribute to 8.0 VM, please make and commit your VM changes in this Dolphin repo and submit a PR here.
 PRs can contain synchronized changes to both the VM and the image, and the PR validation build will exercise both.

 Any contributions are welcome, but are expected to be of a very high standard.
 You are more likely to have your contribution accepted unchanged if you follow these rules:
-- PRs should be associated with an pre-existing issue.
+- PRs should be associated with a pre-existing issue.
 In other words, create a github issue describing your bug or proposed improvement first.
 This allows the merits of the change to be discussed and should save wasted time preparing a PR that is rejected because the change is not agreed on principle.
 - Source code should follow good Smalltalk style principles and designs should be simple and clear.
 The existing image is full of many examples of good practice.
 - Source must be formatted using the standard in-image code formatter for consistency.
+Code that has obviously not been formatted with the auto-formatter will be rejected.
 - Changes should be accompanied by tests that cover the mainstream scenario and boundary conditions.
 This applies even if there are no existing tests.
 Exceptions are unlikely to be made to this rule.

 ## Releasing a new version of Dolphin

-If sufficient changes have been made to the VM or image such that a new release is warranted, you can push a new tag of the form _v.7.x.y_ (eg: **v7.0.42**).
+If sufficient changes have been made to the VM or image such that a new release is warranted, you can push a new tag of the form _8.x.y_ (eg: **8.0.4**).
 When the tag is eventually pushed to the GitHub master branch (by a maintainer) this will trigger AppVeyor to build and generate a new [Release](https://github.com/dolphinsmalltalk/Dolphin/releases).
 Each release consists of the full set of VM binaries wrapped up as a zip called `DolphinVM.zip`, and associated PDBs (native debug information for the binaries).
 The `FetchVM` script will automatically download the correct set of binaries associated with the latest tag at which the repository is checked out.
 The release build does also build a setup .exe, but this is not maintained so it may not function correctly.